Access to Klein Tunneling via Space-Time Modulation: Time- and Space-Time Modulations

 \pati{Energy-Momentum Transitions} In each uniform region, the spectrum satisfies the Dirac dispersion $(E - qV)^2 = (p - qA)^2 + m^2$.
 To describe a modulation moving at velocity $v_\mathrm{m}$, we pass to the comoving frame (primes).
 By Noether’s theorem, time-translation symmetry in that frame implies energy conservation, $E^{\prime}_\mathrm{i}=E^{\prime}_\mathrm{r}=E^{\prime}_\mathrm{t}$, and the channel energies are related to each other by the Lorentz transformation $E_a^{\prime}=\gamma_\mathrm{m}(E_a - v_\mathrm{m}p_a)$, ($a=\mathrm{i},\mathrm{r},\mathrm{t}$), where $\gamma_\mathrm{m} = (1 - v_\mathrm{m}^{2})^{-1/2}$.
-Solving these relations together with the dispersion gives the laboratory-frame energies and momenta of the reflected and transmitted waves in terms of the input values (see Sec.~\ref{sec:s_sub_EP} in~\cite{supp_mat}),
+Solving these relations together with the dispersion gives the laboratory-frame energies and momenta of the reflected and transmitted waves in terms of the input values (see Sec.~2 in~\cite{supp_mat}),

-where $W_2 = (E_\mathrm{i}-qV_2) - v_\mathrm{m} \left(p_\mathrm{i} - qA_2\right)$.
-The signs of the transmission energies and momenta are chosen to ensure physically admissible wave solutions~\cite{Klein_1929,Greiner_2000_RQM} (see Sec.~\ref{sec:s_sub_sign} in~\cite{supp_mat}).
+where $W_\mathrm{t} = (E_\mathrm{i}-qV_2) - v_\mathrm{m} \left(p_\mathrm{i} - qA_2\right)$.
+The signs of the transmission energies and momenta are chosen to ensure physically admissible wave solutions~\cite{Klein_1929,Greiner_2000_RQM} (see Sec.~3 in~\cite{supp_mat}).

-\pati{Scattering Amplitudes of Oblique Transitions} Matching is conveniently performed in the comoving frame, where the interface is stationary and the transformed spinor wave function is continuous at the boundary, $\left.\psi^\prime_1\right|_{z^\prime=z^\prime_{0}} = \left.\psi^\prime_2\right|_{z^\prime=z^\prime_{0}}$, after applying a suitable spinor boost $S_z(\Lambda) \psi(t,z) = \psi^{\prime}(t^{\prime},z^{\prime})$ (see Sec.~\ref{sec:s_LT} in~\cite{supp_mat}).
+\pati{Scattering Amplitudes of Oblique Transitions} Matching is conveniently performed in the comoving frame, where the interface is stationary and the transformed spinor wave function is continuous at the boundary, $\left.\psi^\prime_1\right|_{z^\prime=z^\prime_{0}} = \left.\psi^\prime_2\right|_{z^\prime=z^\prime_{0}}$, after applying a suitable spinor boost $S_z(\Lambda)\psi(t,z)=\psi^{\prime}(t^{\prime},z^{\prime})$ (see Sec.~4 in~\cite{supp_mat}).
+Because, for a uniformly moving interface, $S_z(\Lambda)$ is a constant invertible linear transformation, this continuity condition is equivalent to continuity of the spinor in the laboratory frame when evaluated on the moving interface worldline $z-v_{\mathrm m}t=z_0$.
 Using plane-wave spinors on each side together with the laboratory-frame channel variables obtained in Eqs.~\eqref{eq:lab_var}, this continuity condition reduces to a $2\times2$ linear system for the unknown amplitudes.
-Solving it yields the reflection and transmission amplitudes (see Sec.~\ref{sec:s_sub_amplit} in~\cite{supp_mat})
+Solving it yields the reflection and transmission amplitudes (see Sec.~5.1 in~\cite{supp_mat})